 The vast majority of survey respondents use their own car for transportation (73%).
 The second highest percentage is those that have relatives or friends that transport them (23%).
 This is followed by those that use public transportation (16%).
 The population that is using public transportation more tends to be lower income, minority populations.
 Many Latinos, also low income and limited English speakers, had family/friends that would transport them or they would walk as their mode of transportation.
 This community tended to be more in South County.
-Even though most of the people that answered the survey still drive themselves, transportation is an issue for those that don't have a car, can't drive anymore, don't have public transportation.
+Even though most of the people that answered the survey still drive themselves, transportation is an issue for those that don't have a car, can't drive anymore, don't have public transportation close by, or are not eligible for paratransit but can't use public transportation.